1. Marco Polo

 Set up a video call with family or friends via Skype or Facetime.

 Tell them what you've been doing and show them your latest art and creations.

 Grandma and Grandpa would love to speak with you.

 Blow up a bunch of balloons and draw faces on them.

 Blow up a balloon then let it go without tying it to see it fly around the room.

 Put balloons on the floor and have a popping competition.

-Use a mobile, iPod or tablet and take funny photos of everyone.
+Use a mobile, iPod, or tablet and take funny photos of everyone.
 Try using fun photo apps to add stickers or warp people's faces to make them funny.

 Group photos are the best.

-Reset Filters to see all 209 activities.
+Reset Filters to see all 209 activities for kids.